zuoranartemwing/MindustryExpansion/mod-team.md

 <br>We wish you're good all the time Kanaede!
 You're good contributor who want to help anyone that need help.
 We will miss you, we will not forget all of your contributions to this project!
 - Jab005

+<br>Goodluck with your new work Kanaede!
+For your memorial, i'll work on your uncompleted sprites and codes if i have a time.
+- Neon XZR